the-art-of-dev/swtf/README.md

 -  🔨  Simplicity in writing tasks
 -  ⚡  Eeasy and efficient parsing
 -  👽  Human friendly format
--  🚀  Portability to multiple platform
+-  🚀  Portability to multiple platforms
 -  🎱  Old and simple look but it's cool that way

 ## Rules